sun-yixiao/sun-yixiao.github.io/index.md

 - 2022.09-2025.06: M.A. in Communication, School of Journalism and Communication, Nanjing University
 - 2018.09-2022.06: B.A. in Network and New Media, School of Journalism and Communication, Sichuan International Studies University
   - National Scholarship for Undergraduate Student (2021.12)
-  - Provincial Excellent Graduate (2022.06)
+  - Provincial Distinguished Graduate Student Award (2022.06)
-  - Provincial Excellent Undergraduate Thesis (2023.01)
+  - Provincial Excellent Graduation Thesis Award (2023.01)